mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 | Key                 | [Uint](#user-content-attrtype-uint )  | Value of the Artnet value.                                        |
 | Value               | [Uint](#user-content-attrtype-uint )  | Value of the DMX value.                                           |

-By default it is asumed, that all the values are mapped 1:1, so only when you differ from that you can add a custom map
+By default it is assumed, that all the values are mapped 1:1, so only when you differ from that you can add a custom map.

 ### Streaming ACN Section

-To define a custom mapping for Streaming ACN values and DMX Stream values you can add a an XML node `<Map>`.
+To define a custom mapping for Streaming ACN values and DMX Stream values you can add an XML node `<Map>`.
 The currently defined XML attributes are specified in [table 73](#user-content-table-73 ).